 Three easy ways to start?

 - Implement Google Analytics and dive into the data.
 What are areas of your website getting the most amount of traffic?
-Which pages makes your readers stay the longest?
-Which pages makes people leave your site never to return?
+Which pages make your readers stay the longest?
+Which pages make people leave your site never to return?

 Looking into this data will tell you what content is attracting people and what content keeps people on your site.
 In the end, so you know what content you need to be producing more of.

 - Facebook, Twitter, and any other Social Media platform’s analytics that you’re using.
 Social media is the place where most of your readers potentially get to see the first glimpse of you.
 Trying out different tactics, see what engages better.
 Once you find those content types and areas, you can start to expand upon them and adapt your social media strategy to it.

 - Email statistics.
 Every Email Service Provider (ESP) has them, and every time you send an email, you need to look into what is happening with your emails.
 Subject lines are the most important item to look and to test.
 An interesting subject line is what triggers someone to open your email in the first place.
 Test and refine, after all, email is still one of the most important ways to communicate with your customers.